Hey, Pacquiao!: Ronaldo Thrilled To Meet Filipino Boxing Legend

 The encounter between the global sporting icons was captured by TNT Sports Boxing and shared on their Instagram handle, which has nearly half a million likes as of this writing.

 In the video, Cristiano Ronaldo with his usual infectious grin appeared visibly thrilled upon coming face-to-face with Manny Pacquiao, the only eight-division world champion in boxing history.
-"Hey, Pacquiao!"
-Ronaldo exclaimed with genuine enthusiasm.
-"I went to your last game."
+"Hey, Pacquiao!
+How are you, brother?"
+Ronaldo greeted the octuple champ with genuine enthusiasm.
+"I went to your last game," replied Pacquiao, who is also a Philippine senator.
 The two athletes engaged in a friendly exchange and posed for photographs.

 Pacquiao's wife Jinkee also took to her Instagram handle to share photos from the encounter.
 A long-time Ronaldo fan, she wrote in the caption,“A dream come true!"